bogdanparvu18/msc-graduate-project/README.md

 - <b>Pix2Struct</b> — useful for screenshot-like visual-language tasks and structured visual layouts.
 It makes sense for Phase 1 because it was designed for visually situated language and can be fine-tuned on tasks involving screenshots, diagrams, tables, and visual layouts.<br>
-- <b>DePlot / MatCha / UniChart</b> — useful for chart understanding and chart-to-table or chart-reasoning tasks.
+- <b>DePlot and MatCha </b> — useful for chart understanding and chart-to-table or chart-reasoning tasks.
 These models are relevant for DVQA and ChartQA, but they should not be treated as strong candidates for capsule-endoscopy image interpretation.
 Their role is to establish chart and visual-structure baselines, not to identify lesions.

 #### B. General multimodal models with possible medical transfer value